-In addition to our physical collection we have a number of electronic resources for ebooks, eaudiobooks, movies, music, TV and games.
+In addition to our physical collection we have a number of electronic resources for eBooks, eAudiobooks, comics, magazines, and even online study help.
 Try the following resources:

 We host events for all ages, most of which are free of charge.
 To see what’s coming up take a look at our events calendar.
 Please note that age limits for our programs are based on developmental and social targets appropriate to the age group.
 In order to participate, a child must be within the posted age limit by the day of the program.
 We do not grant exceptions to our age limits as this could be seen as discriminatory to those who have not been admitted into a program.
 Thank you for your cooperation.